This article is an overview of small and medium enterprises (SMEs) in Nigeria.

 - Small and medium enterprises – 73,081 (0.2%).

-Classification of Enterprises in Nigeria.
+Classification of micro, small and medium Enterprises in Nigeria.

 According to the World Bank classification of SMEs and the Nigerian MSME policy classification.